gantners/CarND-Behavioral-Cloning-P3/README.md

 in the end the most important point of the whole project.
 Only using the mouse steering control on the beta simulator let me drive the track in a way that i good continous steering result on lots of small degree steps

-Creating recovery images from off track on the road again was in my set not necessary for track one.
-Instead i cherry picked good steering angles for the weak spots and added them to the training data.
+Creating recovery images from off track on the road again was essential to keep the car on the road at the weak spots.

 To prevent biasing of bad angles like zero, ones or lots of the same steering angles sequentially i added a queue of 8 which discards the same values after the eigth's same appearance.
 Also I set the threshold of zeroes to a maximum of the